Find out about your options to study Spanish at the University of Sheffield.

 - Spanish languages & culture, a second language & culture, and a non-language subject

-If you are studying a non-language degree programme that includes unrestricted credits, you can also use these to study Spanish modules (see below for details).
+If you are studying a non-language degree programme that includes guided module choice, you can also use these to study Spanish modules (see below for details).

 STEM degrees with German